King of Rome: Chief Executive

 Beyond his religious authority, the king was invested with the supreme military, executive, and judicial authority through the use of imperium.
 The imperium of the king was held for life and protected him from ever being brought to trial for his actions.
 As the sole holder of imperium in Rome at the time, the king possessed ultimate executive power and unchecked military authority as the commander-in-chief of all Rome's forces.
 His executive power and his sole imperium allowed him to issue decrees with the force of law.
 Also, the laws that kept citizens safe from the misuse of magistrates holding imperium did not exist during the time of the kings.

 The king was also empowered to appoint or nominate all officeholders.
 He would appoint a tribunus celerum to serve both as the tribune of Ramnes tribe in Rome and also as the commander of the king's personal bodyguard, the Celeres.
 The king was required to appoint the tribune upon entering office, and the tribune left office upon the king's death.
 The tribune was second in rank to the king and also possessed the power to convene the Curiate Assembly and lay legislation before it.

-Another officer appointed by the king was the praefectus urbi, who acted as the warden of the city.
+Another officer appointed by the king was the custos urbis, who acted as the warden of the city.
 When the king was absent from the city, the prefect held all of the king's powers, even to the point of being bestowed with imperium while inside the city.
 The king was the sole person empowered to appoint patricians to the Senate.

 Chief Judge

-The king's imperium granted him both military powers as well as qualified him to pronounce legal judgement in all cases as the chief justice of Rome.
+The king's imperium both granted him military powers and qualified him to pronounce legal judgement in all cases as the chief justice of Rome.
 Although he could assign pontiffs to act as minor judges in some cases, he had supreme authority in all cases brought before him, both civil and criminal.
 This made the king supreme in times of both war and peace.
 While some writers believed there was no appeal from the king's decisions, others believed that a proposal for appeal could be brought before the king by any patrician during a meeting of the Curiate Assembly.

 To assist the king, a council advised the king during all trials, but this council had no power to control the king's decisions.
-Also, two criminal detectives (Quaestores Parridici) were appointed by him as well as a two-man criminal court (Duumviri Perduellionis) which oversaw for cases of treason.
+Also, two criminal detectives (Quaestores Parricidii) were appointed by him as well as a two-man criminal court (Duumviri Perduellionis) which oversaw for cases of treason.